AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md

 >
 >The outputs from modules wrapped between an [!UICONTROL Iterator] and [!UICONTROL Aggregator] are not accessible beyond the [!UICONTROL Aggregator] module.

-## Map an item

-After you have created a sequence of modules by linking two or more of them, each module can process values of items outputted by the modules that precede it.

-To assign the items to a module's input fields:

-1. Click on the module that should process the output of the preceding module or modules.
-1. In the Module settings panel that displays, click a field where you want to use the value of an item outputted from a preceding module(s).

-   The mapping panel opens.

-1. Click an item from the mapping panel to insert it into the field.
-1. (Optional) To search for a particular field in the mapping panel, click the mapping panel search bar and type in the term you want to search for.
-Click the field when it appears in the list.

-   Search results contain the search term and are not case sensitive.

-For more information, see [Configure a module's settings in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/configure-a-modules-settings.md).

 ## Formulas

 You can map multiple items into a field, combine them with literals (fixed values), and employ Operators and Functions to build complex formulas: